-The School has also appointed Mrs Emily Davidson Smith as Mental Health (Wellbeing) Lead ecw@kimboltonschool.com
+The School has also appointed the Assistant Head, Pastoral as Mental Health (Wellbeing) Lead lah@kimboltonschool.com.

 The School has also appointed Ms Vanessa Garratt as Online Safety Lead, Domestic Abuse Lead and Prevent Lead.

 2.2.2 The nominated Governors for Safeguarding and Child Protection are: